DisnakeDev/guide/docs/100-getting-started/101-initial-files.md

     When referring to a `.env` file, keep in mind that you can name this file whatever you prefer.
 For example, the file can be named `token.env` or `secret.env`.

 Storing data in a `.env` file is a common way of keeping your sensitive values safe.
 Create a `.env` file in your project directory and paste in your token.
-You can access your token inside other files by using `os.getenv`.
+You can access your token inside other files by using `os.environ`.

 === "secret.env"

     ``` python
-    # Each line in a .env file should hold a KEY = value pair.
+    # Each line in a .env file should hold a KEY=value pair.
-    YOUR_BOT_TOKEN = OTA4MjgxMjk4NTU1MTA5Mzk2.YYzc4A.TB7Ng6DOnVDlpMS4idjGptsreFg
+    YOUR_BOT_TOKEN=OTA4MjgxMjk4NTU1MTA5Mzk2.YYzc4A.TB7Ng6DOnVDlpMS4idjGptsreFg
     ```

 === "main.py"